General Education Sequences for Science Majors | Physical Sciences Courses for Non–Science Majors | General Education Courses | Elective Courses

 The discovery of planets in orbit around other stars is one of the newest developments in astronomy, which set off a race to characterize these "exoplanetary" systems.
 The architectures of planetary systems are set by the formation of the parent star and its protoplanetary disk, but they also encode subsequent evolution.
 We are now able to place our Solar System into the context of other worlds, and we find some aspects familiar and other aspects quite alien.
 A challenging next step is to find planets like the Earth in orbit around stars like the Sun.
 This course will review the techniques for discovery of planets around other stars, what we have learned so far about exoplanetary systems, and the driving questions for the future, including the quest for habitable environments elsewhere.
 Although quantitative analysis will be an important part of the course, students will not be expected to employ mathematics beyond algebra.
 (L)

-Instructor(s): Jacob Bean Terms Offered: Winter
+Instructor(s): Leslie Rogers Terms Offered: Spring

 Prerequisite(s): PHSC 10800, PHSC 10100, PHSC 12700 or PHSC 12710.